amalboughnim-academic/amalboughnim-academic.github.io/_teachings/social-networks-m1.md

 This course introduces the theory and empirical analysis of social and economic networks, at the crossroads of economics, sociology, mathematics, and computer science.
-Designed by Prof. Nicolas Carayol, the course was entrusted to me fully as lecturer in 2026, after three years as teaching assistant.
+The course is designed by **Prof. Nicolas Carayol**.

 **Part I — Network Theory**
 - Introduction and basic notation